ARTbio/metavisitor/docs/use_case_3-2.md

     - Click "Add Definitions" button and select "List identifier(s)" from the list.
     - Select "B" from the "Select a column" list.
     - Click "*...
 Assign Another Column*" and select "A" from the "Select column" list.
 Click the "Apply" button and the "Save" button.
 Execute the tool.
+- Select the `Conatenate multiple datasets tail-to-head` tool ans set "Nested collection" in "What type of data do you wish to concatenate?" and select the "... (re-organized)" dataset collection in "Input nested collection".
+Click the "Execute" button.
-    - Rename the "... (re-organized)" dataset collection into "Tractable Patient Datasets".
+- Rename the output collection as "Tractable Patient Datasets".
 - Copy the `vir2 nucleotide BLAST database` from the `References` history to the current history `Input data for Use Case 3-2`.

 ## History for Use Case 3-2